zhicongg13/Sales_Data_Analysis/README.md

 ### 5.4 How many customers are generating profits or losses?
-The scatterplot shows that majority of the customers generate profits however, the data also indicates a significant portion of sales (67 out of 795) actually resulted in losses.
+The scatterplot shows that the majority of the customers generate profits.
+However, the data also indicates a significant portion of sales (67 out of 795) actually resulted in losses.

 <p align="center"> <kbd> <img width="700" alt="Presentation1" src="https://github.com/zhicongg13/Sales_Report_Data_Analysis/blob/main/Graphs/5.4%20How%20many%20customers%20are%20generating%20profits%20or%20losses%3F.png">
  </kbd> <br>